 Applicable Development Site Draining to a Regional WQCV Facility: The regional WQCV facility is designed to accept drainage from the applicable development site.
 Stormwater from the site may discharge to a water of the state before being discharged to the regional WQCV facility.
 Before discharging to a water of the state, at least 20 percent of the upstream imperviousness of the applicable development site must be disconnected from the storm drainage system and drain through a receiving pervious area control measure comprising a footprint of at least 10 percent of the upstream disconnected impervious area of the applicable development site.
+The control measure must be designed in accordance with a design manual identified by the applicant.
 In addition, the stream channel between the discharge point of the applicable development site and the regional WQCV facility must be stabilized.
 The regional WQCV facility must meet the following requirements: